Freedomland U.S.A.: 1961 season

-At the end of the 1960 season, park operators initially predicted that the park would reopen in May 1961, though the reopening date was postponed by one month.
+At the end of the 1960 season, park operators initially predicted that the park would reopen in May 1961.
+The reopening date was postponed by one month.
 Freedomland continued to experience financial troubles: before the beginning of the 1961 season, it was $8 million in debt.
 This led the IRC to propose that Zeckendorf sell the leaseholds on several Manhattan hotels to Freedomland Inc. in exchange for a $16.35 million mortgage note.
 As part of the plan, Webb and Knapp would give the park a $3 million cash loan, and it would purchase the lien that the construction contractors had placed on the park.
 This plan was approved in June 1961, just prior to the start of the park's second season.
 Zeckendorf also unsuccessfully attempted a merger with Yonkers Raceway & Empire City Casino.
 Yonkers Raceway's owners declined, though the IRC did purchase a controlling interest in the raceway that October.

 The park reopened on June 10, 1961.
 Admission fees were raised to $2.95 for a park-wide entrance ticket, and pay-per-ride admission was abolished.
 To entice visitors, Freedomland started to add more traditional amusement rides, such as the Moon Bowl dance floor, as well as expanded its schedule of performances.
 The new attractions included a live show called Colossus; in total, the park had 164 events and attractions for the 1961 season.
 The Freedomland Inn, which had been planned to open in the park's second season, had not started construction.
-During the 1961 season, over 1.7 million visitors entered Freedomland.
+During the 1961 season, over 1.7 million visitors entered Freedomland, greater than the opening season.
 The park still had a myriad of issues: for instance, to satiate employees' demands for pay raises, the security budget was decreased, which resulted in people sneaking into the park without an admission ticket.
 To combat the park's declining reputation, Moss announced that taxicab drivers of New York City and their families would be able to enter Freedomland for free.
 According to a study conducted by park management, visitors stayed for an average of 7 hours and 48 minutes during the 1961 season.